-In sales and marketing, a correct targeting is often the very thing that makes a deal or promotion campaign successful.
-Thus it is useful to have a handy technique for dividing customers into segments.
+In sales and marketing, a correct targeting is often the key thing that makes a deal or a promotion campaign successful.
+That is why it is useful to have a technique for dividing customers into segments.

-The RFM analysis is one of such techniques.
-It is based on the customer order history.
-Its title stands for “recency, frequency, monetary” meaning it helps evaluate customers from the following points:
+RFM analysis is one of such techniques.
+It is based on customer order history.
+Its title stands for “recency, frequency, monetary”, which means that it helps evaluate customers from the following points:

-- Recency—How long ago the customer made their last order?
+- Recency — How long ago did the customer create their last order?

 Answers to these questions allow you to identify your “best customers”, “worst customers” and any required number of segments between them.

 It is well-known that 20% of customers bring 80% of the business’ profit.
-Thus, having identified which customers constitute the most profitable 20%, you can focus your promotional efforts where you will get the best return.
+That is why, having identified which customers constitute the most profitable 20%, you can focus your promotional efforts where you will get the best return.

-At the same time, knowing your worst customers, you can develop retention and reactivation campaigns to engage this segment more and consequently, strengthen your customer base.
+At the same time, knowing your worst customers, you can develop retention and reactivation campaigns to engage this segment more and,as a result, strengthen your customer base.